sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 {{< /language-toggle >}}

-For any configuration flag you wish to specify as an environment variable, you will need to append `sensu_` and convert any dashes (`-`) to underscores (`_`).
-The resulting variable will then need to be added to the appropriate environment file described above; the service will need to be restarted before these settings will take effect.
+For any configuration flag you wish to specify as an Environment Variable, you will need to append `sensu_` and convert any dashes (`-`) to underscores (`_`).
+Then, add the resulting Environment Variable to the appropriate environment file described above.
+You must restart the service for these settings to take effect.

-In the following example `api-host` flag is configured as an environment variable and set to `"0.0.0.0"`.
+In the following example, `api-host` flag is configured as an Environment Variable and set to `"0.0.0.0"`.

 {{< language-toggle >}}